Blog » Scuba Diving Articles » Diving Psychology » A Fatal Attempt: Guy Garman | Doc Deep World Depth Record Fatality 2015

 It might be a product of the modern culture of ‘instant gratification‘.
 We are told so often we can achieve whatever we want.
 We are provided with the means to do that.
 We can throw money at our goals and there will always be someone around to collect that money and tell us how great we are.

 Technical diving, in particular, is becoming a more mainstream diving pursuit.
 Access to training, qualifications and equipment is becoming ever easier.
 It’s a “cool hobby” with which to impress your friends.
-Dive centres are always under pressure to sell more courses, equipment and gain publicity.
-Some technical instructors are more than happy to pander towards that culture of instant gratification, regardless of the potential consequences.
+Dive centres are always under pressure to sell more courses, and equipment and gain publicity.
+Some technical instructors are more than happy to pander to that culture of instant gratification, regardless of the potential consequences.

 What we don’t see… anywhere near often enough…. is the old advice to “go out and pay your dues the hard way“.
 Hard work, patience, perseverance, learning your limitations, humility…….investing time and effort, rather than money, to accomplish your dreams.
 Whatever happened to tell someone “No”…. or “Not Yet”?